 Having a good understanding of algorithms math is essential if you’re trying to improve how you write algorithms.
 The same is true if you’re trying to write unbreakable algorithms, which are pieces of code comprised of mathematics that cannot function to solve a problem without the necessary parts.

-As a basic example, if we take a + b = 50, and assume that in this case is 30.
+As a basic example, if we take a + b = 50, and assume that in this case a is 30.
 When we know this piece of the code, the algorithm becomes easily breakable.
 But, when we don’t know the value of a, there is still a chance to crack the algorithm through something known as brute force, which essentially is to work through every possible combination until you discover the one that works.
 Although there can be limitations to the number of attempts being made to crack an algorithm, there are always work-arounds, making even the toughest one possible to break if you’re persistent and focused enough.

 Is There Such Thing as an Unbreakable Algorithm?